dark-kitt/PHP-unused-CSS-SCSS-tracker/README.md

         }
     }

-    //workaround to unique the result the array//
+    //workaround to unique the result array//
     $all_unused_CSS = unusedCSS::flatten_array($all_unused_CSS);
     $all_unused_CSS = array_map('json_encode', $all_unused_CSS);
     $all_unused_CSS = array_values(array_unique($all_unused_CSS));